jmutt78/bu-python-project/README.md

 ## **Main Usage**
 * Run the application from ```main.py```.
 * When prompted, enter your income.
-Alternatively, you add your income as a parameter.
+Alternatively, you add your income as a argument.
   * EG: ```analyser_obj = Expenses_analyzer(income=10000)```
 * Choose the option that you want to perform.
 * To Close the application choose option 5.